AlvaroSanchez91/R-models-in-Spanish/README.md

 ## NaiveBayes_LDA

- The BreastCancer data from the mlbench package provided tumour instances, the objective is to identify each of a number of benign or malignant classes.
+ The BreastCancer data from the mlbench package provide tumour instances, the objective is to identify each of a number of benign or malignant classes.
 In this example we use
 Naive Bayes and linear discriminant analysis.

 ## RF_nnet_h2o